stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 of its production.
 It was incapable of inflection or expressiveness, but scraped and rattled on with a deadly precision and deliberation.

-"Mr. Wilmarth, " it said,  "I hope I do not startle you.
+_"Mr. Wilmarth"_, it said, _"I hope I do not startle you.
 I am a human being like yourself, though my body is now resting safely under proper vitalising treatment inside Round Hill, about a mile and a half east of here.
 I myself am here with you--my brain is in that cylinder and I see, hear, and speak through these electronic vibrators.
 In